How Green Supply Chain Strategies will help your Company GrowSupply Chain

 What are Green Supply Chain Strategies?

-A recent survey that Ivalua did in the UK, “Gaining the green view, How smart procurement can kick-start sustainability initiatives” showed that 87% of UK businesses see “greener” supply chains as a competitive advantage.
+A recent survey that Ivalua did in the UK, “Gaining the green view, How smart procurement can kick-start sustainability initiatives” showed that 87% of UK businesses see “greener”, sustainable supply chains, as a competitive advantage.
 This may seem applicable for businesses where their business model is focused around promoting their green credentials, such as Everlane, who promote their green credentials strongly, such as moving all cotton production to organic.
 Everlane is a business to consumer type business selling a range of clothing, but it may show that consumers will be increasingly interested in the supply chains of the organisations that they are buying goods or services from.

 Everlane does this by showing the cost breakdown of the goods that it offers through its website and so you can see the costs of materials, labour and transport for it best selling court sneakers.
 It is interesting that Everlane is using this approach to demonstrate the cost savings that the consumer can benefit from through this model.